NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/RepQ & RepQ-ViT.md

 	- difference between testing weights and training weights
 	- prohibit the standard QAT application
 	- if QAT on training, can not merge into one branch without increasing the quantizer bit width.
-- Propose to compute the inference
+- Propose to compute the inference parameters of a Conv
+	-
 	-